 In both cases, you need to confirm to the SDAT that you’ve filed all of your tax returns.
 You may also need to confirm that there are no known creditors of your company.
 After the paperwork is filed, the process usually takes about 8-10 weeks for the closure of your Maryland business to be final.

 Your Maryland company’s internal governance documents can be a great guide to a successful dissolution.
 You can refer to your LLC’s operating agreement or your corporation’s bylaws for dissolution instructions.
-We can provide LLCs with an operating agreement template to help you customize an operating agreement for your business during the formation process.
+We can provide LLCs with a California operating agreement template to help you customize an operating agreement for your business during the formation process.
 Having a high-quality operating agreement that has been tailored to your business makes dissolution easier.
 But remember, no matter what your governance documents say, you must still file the proper dissolution paperwork with the state.
 Be sure to check with SDAT in the event that any of their paperwork requirements directly contradict your articles or bylaws.

 When you started your Maryland business, you probably also applied for a variety of federal, state, and local permits or licenses.
 As you close your Maryland business, you’ll need to terminate those licenses.
 Some permits and licenses renew automatically each year, so make sure you know renewal dates.
 Cancel licenses as soon as you are reasonably able to do so.
 You don’t want to be stuck with costly renewal liabilities as your business shuts down.
 Or worse, be fined or unable to close up shop because you cancelled a permit too soon!